Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Results

 The application of our classification pipeline revealed that a significant number of model cards are duplicated.
-This is primarily due to two reasons: either they correspond to different variants of the same model (e.g., optimized or finetuned versions), or users re-upload PTMs under their own namespace without making significant modifications to the card content.
+After identifying SE task matches and removing outliers, we found that only 52.11\% of the PTMs were actually unique based on their documentation.
+This duplication is primarily due to two reasons: either they correspond to different variants of the same model (e.g., optimized or finetuned versions), or users re-upload PTMs under their own namespace without making significant modifications to the card content.
 These duplications reflect the existence of an ecosystem in which PTMs depend on and interact with each other \cite{yang2024ecosystemlargelanguagemodels}.
-For example, we observed that \texttt{sparsh35/Meta-Llama-3.1-8B-Instruct}~\cite{huggingfaceSparsh35MetaLlama318BInstructHugging} has 290 highly similar counterparts, such as \texttt{triplee/torchtune\_8B\_full\_finetuned\_llama3.\\1\_millfield\_241223\_meta\_before\_user\_epoch2}\cite{huggingfaceTripleetorchtune_8B_full_finetuned_llama31_millfield_241223_meta_before_user_epoch2Hugging}.
-Similarly, the PTM \texttt{dducnguyen/newdream-sdxl-\\20}\cite{huggingfaceDducnguyennewdreamsdxl20Hugging} is associated with 715 near-duplicate PTMs.
-To mitigate this, we implemented a duplicate detection strategy whereby the earliest published model card is treated as the original, and all others with high textual similarity are labeled as similar variants of that original.
+For example, we observed that \texttt{sparsh35/Meta-Llama-3.1-8B-Instruct}~\cite{huggingfaceSparsh35MetaLlama318BInstructHugging} has 290 highly similar counterparts, such as \texttt{triplee/torchtune\_8B\_full\_finet\\uned\_llama3.1\_millfield\_241223\_meta\_before\_user\_epoch2} \cite{huggingfaceTripleetorchtune_8B_full_finetuned_llama31_millfield_241223_meta_before_user_epoch2Hugging}.
+Similarly, the PTM \texttt{dducnguyen/newdream-sdxl-20} \cite{huggingfaceDducnguyennewdreamsdxl20Hugging} is associated with 715 near-duplicate PTMs.
+To mitigate this, we implemented a duplicate detection strategy whereby the earliest published model card is treated as the original, and all others with high textual similarity are labeled as similar variants of that.

-In addition, during the pilot manual annotation phase, we detected that some tasks can be interpreted in different contexts.
-These ambiguities were addressed using the LLM to ensure consistency in the classification process.
-Specifically, the LLM was prompted with explicit inclusion and exclusion criteria for each SE activity, allowing it to disambiguate cases based on contextual clues.
+In addition, during the pilot manual annotation phase, we detected that some tasks could be interpreted in different contexts.
+To ensure consistency, we used the LLM with explicit inclusion and exclusion criteria for each SE activity, allowing it to disambiguate cases based on context.
 Notable examples include:

 \begin{itemize} \item \textbf{Requirements engineering}: Terms such as \textit{system/software requirement} often referred to the technical prerequisites for using the PTM rather than functional requirements in an SE context.
 Similarly, \textit{use case generation} was frequently misidentified due to a recurring pattern in many model cards (particularly in Gemma models) where the phrase appeared as part of the ``Risks identified and mitigations'' section, without referring to requirements engineering.